-On April 4, 2017, Liberty Interactive Corporation, a Delaware corporation ("Liberty") entered into an Agreement and Plan of Reorganization (the "Reorganization Agreement" and the transactions contemplated thereby, the "Transactions") with General Communication, Inc. ("GCI"), an Alaska corporation, and Liberty Interactive LLC, a Delaware limited liability company and a direct wholly owned subsidiary of Liberty ("LI LLC"), whereby Liberty will acquire GCI through a reorganization in which certain Liberty Ventures Group ("Liberty Ventures") assets and liabilities will be contributed to GCI in exchange for a controlling interest in GCI.
+On April 4, 2017, Liberty Interactive Corporation, a Delaware corporation ("Liberty") entered into an Agreement and Plan of Reorganization (the "Reorganization Agreement" and the transactions contemplated thereby, the "Transactions") with GCI, an Alaska corporation, and Liberty Interactive LLC, a Delaware limited liability company and a direct wholly owned subsidiary of Liberty ("LI LLC"), whereby Liberty will acquire GCI through a reorganization in which certain Liberty Ventures Group ("Liberty Ventures") assets and liabilities will be contributed to GCI in exchange for a controlling interest in GCI.
 Liberty and LI LLC will contribute to the combined company (to be named GCI Liberty, Inc. ("GCI Liberty") its entire equity interest in Liberty Broadband Corporation, Charter Communications, Inc. and LendingTree, Inc., together with the Evite, Inc. operating business and certain other assets and liabilities (including, subject to certain conditions, Liberty's equity interest in FTD Companies, Inc.), in exchange for (a) the issuance to LI LLC of (i) a number of shares of reclassified GCI Class A Common Stock and a number of shares of reclassified GCI Class B Common Stock equal to the number of outstanding shares of Series A Liberty Ventures common stock and Series B Liberty Ventures common stock outstanding on the closing date of the Contribution, respectively, (ii) certain exchangeable debentures and (iii) cash, and (b) the assumption of certain liabilities by GCI Liberty (the "Contribution").

 Liberty will then effect a tax-free separation of its controlling interest in GCI Liberty to the holders of Liberty Ventures common stock in full redemption of all outstanding shares of such stock.
-Holders of GCI Class A Common Stock and GCI Class B Common Stock each will receive (i) 0.63 of a share of reclassified GCI Class A Common Stock and (ii) 0.20 of a share of new GCI Series A preferred stock in exchange for each share of their existing GCI stock.
-The exchange ratios were determined based on total consideration of \$32.50 per share for the existing GCI common stock, comprised of \$27.50 per share in reclassified GCI Class A Common Stock and \$5.00 per share in newly issued GCI Preferred Stock, and a Liberty Ventures reference price of \$43.65 (with no premium paid for shares of GCI Class B Common Stock).
-The Series A preferred shares will accrue dividends at an initial rate of 5% per annum (which would increase to 7% in connection with a future reincorporation of GCI Liberty in Delaware) and will be redeemable upon the 21st anniversary of the closing.
-The Transactions are expected to be consummated during the first quarter of 2018, subject to the satisfaction of customary closing conditions, including receipt of regulatory approval and the requisite stockholder approvals.
+Holders of GCI Class A common stock and GCI Class B common stock each will receive (i) 0.63 of a share of reclassified GCI Liberty Class A common stock and (ii) 0.20 of a share of new GCI Liberty Series A preferred stock in exchange for each share of their existing GCI stock.
+The exchange ratios were determined based on total consideration of \$32.50 per share for the existing GCI common stock, comprised of \$27.50 per share in reclassified GCI Class A common stock and \$5.00 per share in newly issued GCI Liberty Series A preferred stock, and a Liberty Ventures reference price of \$43.65 (with no premium paid for shares of GCI Class B common stock).
+The GCI Liberty Series A preferred shares will accrue dividends at an initial rate of 5% per annum (which would increase to 7% in connection with a future reincorporation of GCI Liberty in Delaware) and will be redeemable upon the 21st anniversary of the closing.
+The Transactions are expected to be consummated during the fourth quarter of 2017, subject to the satisfaction of customary closing conditions, including receipt of regulatory approval and the requisite stockholder approvals.